followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/10 Specifying the Options/05 Simple Options.md

-To specify a simple widget option, call the corresponding control method and pass the required option value.
+To specify a simple option, call the corresponding control method and pass the required option value.

     <!--Razor C#-->
     @(Html.DevExtreme().Button()
-        .ID("submitButton") // sets the "id" attribute of the widget container .Text("submit") // sets the button text
+        .ID("submitButton") // sets the "id" attribute of the control container .Text("submit") // sets the button text
         .Width(100) // sets the button width
     )